James Pimm

-James Pimm (1798-1866) was a British food proprietor who created the gin-based liqueur known as Pimm's.
+James Pimm (9 November, 1798 – 16 August, 1866) was an English caterer who created the gin-based liqueur known as Pimm's.

 Pimm was born and raised in Newnham, Kent the son of James Norris Pimm, a tenant farmer, and his wife Susannah.
 He was classically educated in Edinburgh, Scotland, where he focused his studies on theology.
-In his early 20s, he moved to London where he established himself as a shellfish monger, the first step on a career in catering.
-The royal family were frequent patrons.
-In the same year, Pimm married Mary Southernden Mallery at St Mary Woolnoth, London.
-Within ten years, he was running a chain of five restaurants patronised by members of the British gentry and hoi polloi alike.
-Pimm and his wife Mary had at least 11 children, though few reached adulthood.
+In his early 20s, he moved to London where he established himself as a shellfish monger, opening Pimm's Oyster Bar.
+He married Mary Southernden Mallery (1797–1864) on 2 June 1822.
+Her family worked in the fishing industry.
+In 1850 he was also listed as both a confectioner and fishmonger at No. 77 Cheapside.
+There was a controversy in 1851 when he applied for a liquor license which opened public debate in the town, with many weighing in for and against; he prevailed, and details appear below, under the sources.
+Within ten years, he was running a chain of five restaurants patronised by members of the British gentry and hoi polloi alike, including members of the royal family.
+Pimm and his wife Mary had at least 11 children, though only 7 reached adulthood.

-Pimm devised the cocktail to accompany the shellfish; the recipe was a closely guarded secret then, and remains so to this day.
-The owners now are Diageo PLC.